git-touch/highlight.dart/README.md

   ];
   ...
 ```
-5. change your working directory to `tool` and run gulp in command line.
+5. change your working directory to `tool` and run gulp in command line, and then use `dart format [your directory]` command to format generated dart files.

 ## License